MollyOuma/design/design.md

 + summary  of the external actors:
-    + Therapist  - user
+    + Caregiver  - user
-    + admin - user
+    + Admin - user
-    + parent - user
+    + Parent - user

 2.2 PRODUCT FUNCTIONS

 This is the main list of the product functions in the system:

-+ Therapist manangement
++ Caregiver manangement
 + Child/patient management
 + Medical records management
 + Therapy management
 + Day care management
-+ payment management
++ Payment management

 2.3 SYSTEM USERS AND THEIR CHARACTERISTICS

- User1 : Therapist
+ User1 : Caregiver

-the main channel is the web vi mobile or laptop
+The main channel is the web via mobile or laptop

  + characteristics
      + have smartphone or laptop